The rank of diluted random graphs

-Our results are not restricted to Erd\H{o}s-R\'enyi graphs.
-They will in fact hold for any sequence $(G_n)_{n\geq 1}$ of random graphs converging locally to a rooted Galton-Watson tree (GWT), provided the latter satisfies a certain degree condition.
+Our results are not restricted to Erd\H{o}s--R\'enyi graphs.
+They will in fact hold for any sequence $(G_n)_{n\geq1}$ of random graphs converging locally to a rooted Galton--Watson tree (GWT), provided the latter satisfies a certain degree condition.
 The precise definition of local convergence is recalled in Section \ref{sec:LWC}.
-It was introduced by Benjamini and Schramm \cite{bensch}, Aldous and Steele \cite{aldste}.
-A rooted GWT (see \cite{aldlyo}) is characterized by its {\em degree distribution} $F_*$, which can be any probability measure with finite mean on $\N$ : the root $\O$ has offspring distribution $F_*$ and all other genitors have offspring distribution $F$, where for all $ k \geq 1$, $F(k-1) = k F_* (k) / \sum_\ell \ell F_* (\ell)$.
-In the case of Erd\H{o}s-R\'enyi graphs with connectivity $c$, the limiting tree is simply a GWT with degree distribution $F_*=\Poisson(c)$.
+It was introduced by Benjamini and Schramm \cite{bensch} and Aldous and Steele \cite{aldste}.
+A rooted GWT (see~\cite{aldlyo}) is characterized by its \textit{degree distribution} $F_*$, which can be any probability measure with finite mean on $\N$: the root $\OO$ has offspring distribution $F_*$ and all other genitors have offspring distribution $F$, where for all $ k \geq1$, $F(k-1) = k F_* (k) / \sum_\ell\ell F_* (\ell)$.
+In the case of Erd\H{o}s--R\'enyi graphs with connectivity $c$, the limiting tree is simply a GWT with degree distribution $F_*=\Poisson(c)$.